 If someone is concerned about a mark, a doctor will check their skin for any symptoms of melanoma.
 They will look at the shape, size, and color of marks.

 Depending on the severity and potential spread of the melanoma, doctors will determine the best treatment plan.
-Some common treatment options include:
+Some common

 - surgery to remove the tumor and surrounding cells